Jump to the content

 Your donation helps!

-Globalization and variety - data and facts
+Globalization and Diversity - Data and Facts

 Protect biological and cultural diversity!

-Cultural adjustment is progressing
+Cultural convergence is progressing

 Protection of biological and cultural diversity